Deutzia

 Deutzia (/ˈdjuːtsiə/ or /ˈdɔɪtsiə/) is a genus of about 60 species of flowering plants in the family Hydrangeaceae, native to eastern and central Asia (from the Himalayas east to Japan and the Philippines), and Central America and also Europe.
 By far the highest species diversity is in China, where 50 species occur.

+Description

 The species are shrubs ranging from 1–4 m in height.
 Most are deciduous, but a few subtropical species are evergreen.
 The leaves are opposite, simple, with a serrated margin.
 The flowers are produced in panicles or corymbs; they are white in most species, sometimes pink or reddish.
 The fruit is a dry capsule containing numerous small seeds.
 Identification of the species is very difficult, requiring often microscopic detail of the leaf hairs and seed capsule structure.

-Deutzia is named after the 18th century Dutch patron of botany, Johan van der Deutz.
+Etymology

+Deutzia was named by Carl Peter Thunberg for his friend and patron, Johann van der Deutz, 18th century botanist.